 This easy authentic Chicken Tortilla Soup packed with corn, poblano peppers, onion, garlic, and chicken breast will warm you from the inside out.
-Jump to Recipe keyboard_arrow_down

 There is nothing like having a warm bowl of soup when it's cold outside and this easy green Chicken Tortilla Soup will hit the spot.
 Healthy, filling, and freezer friendly, it's a dish everyone loves.

-With winter creeping in and the nights start to get colder and we can finally start pulling out some of our favorite sweaters, I immediately begin to crave comfort food.
+With winter creeping in and the nights starting to get colder and we can finally start pulling out some of our favorite sweaters, I immediately begin to crave comfort food.
 The kind that you want to curl up with on the couch and reminds you of someone or something special.

-For me, I always immediately think of my grandmother’s chicken soup.
+I always immediately think of my grandmother’s chicken soup.
 It was made completely from scratch, including the broth, and simmered for hours on her stove.
 She made it whenever someone was sick, had a bad day, or just needed a little pick me up.
 It was the ultimate comfort food.

 Today as I think of comfort food, it has a new meaning for me.
-Not only does it need to be comforting in terms of taste, but I also need to have comfort of mind knowing I am feeding my family something that not only tastes delicious but is also good for them.
+Not only does it need to be comforting in terms of taste, but I also need to have the piece of mind knowing I am feeding my family something that not only tastes delicious but is also good for them.
 For me, that means something that is made with real, whole foods that are healthy, local, and free of unnecessary chemicals and additives.

 This spicy Chicken Tortilla Soup with Fresh Corn takes a traditional chicken soup and kicks it up a notch with the addition of some Mexican flavors and lots of fresh ingredients – remember this is new comfort food – an updated, healthy version of a classic.
 It all starts with a base of poblano peppers, onions, and garlic.
 Then the chicken is poached in the broth and corn tortillas are added as a natural thickening agent.
 Then everything is blended to create the most delicious spicy broth.